packpack/packpack/README.md

 ## Configuration

-**PackPack** settings can be overriden using environment variables.
+**PackPack** settings can be overriden through environment variables.
 The most important options are:

 * `OS` - target operating system (e.g. `fedora` or `ubuntu`)